Prep Enrolment

 How to Enrol

-In 2024 the Department of Education introduced a new more streamlined model for Prep applications, led by a digital enrolments system called Student Insights.
+In 2024 the Department of Education introduced a new more streamlined model for Prep applications, led by a digital enrolments system called VicStudents.
 The following steps outline the process by which enrolments are formalised.
 Specific dates by which the following steps need to be completed will be determined by the Department in the coming months and shared as part of our 2025 prep enrolment process.

 Step 1

-Access the Student Insights enrolments system online.
+Access the VicStudents enrolments system online.

 Step 2